jhoorneman/mennenwoodAI/README.md

 # MennenwoodAI
 Helper tool for the board game Wooden Ships and Iron Men.
 AI assisted continuation of https://github.com/tlaeven/mennenwood.
+See for complete rules of the game: https://archive.org/details/wooden-ships-amp-iron-men_compress/page/7/mode/2up

 ## Features